Global Leadership Forum -FAQs

 Between sessions there are some assignments designed to set up discussions or further activities.
 Participants will also be developing projects to implement in their home communities.
 While they will receive guidance and support from the instructors, some of this work is completed outside the sessions.

+Many UWC students attended GLF before applying to UWC.
+They found that GLF gave them a better idea of what UWC is all about.
 The admissions processes for GLF and regular UWC admissions are entirely separate.
 We feel strongly that the more you learn about UWC and the more global experiences you have the more you’ll know if you’re a fit for UWC.
 It’s a great opportunity to learn more about UWC, yourself, and become more engaged in your own community.